Petrovac Montenegro Travel Guide

 Longer stays can bring local interaction.

 Petrovac does not feature many hotels with deep historical significance, as many buildings are modern or have undergone extensive renovation.
-However, staying in a local guesthouse or a traditionally styled apartment creates a more authentic cultural experience, including direct interaction with Montenegrin daily life and hospitality.
+However, residing in a local guesthouse or a traditionally styled apartment creates a more authentic cultural experience, including direct interaction with Montenegrin daily life and hospitality.

 Unlike larger European cities, Petrovac's accommodation landscape leans more towards modern tourist facilities rather than preserved historical hotels.

 Pet-friendly accommodations are available but may be limited.
 Always confirm with the property in advance and clarify any associated fees or restrictions.
-Some apartments and guesthouses are more likely to welcome pets than larger hotels.
+Some apartments and guesthouses are more likely to welcome pets more so than larger hotels.